Mass media in Uganda: Radio

 Like in television, radio was dominated by the state owned Radio Uganda up until the early 1990s when the first independent radio stations got licenses to operate.
 Sanyu fm and Capital fm are among the first and oldest radio stations in Uganda.
 Gradually other stations have joined the media industry and as of November 2013 there are well over 100 different radio stations on FM alone.

-Some other popular stations include CBS, Simba, Super, Record FM and Dembe.
+Some other popular stations include CBS, Simba, Super, Record FM, and Dembe.
 Programming on radio is dominated by music, with most stations following a Top 40 format.
 Talk shows and comedy are also popular.

 Radio is now embracing new kind of media and integrating with other communication channels.
-For instance Radio stations in Uganda integrate mobile technology in their programming to increase on audience engagement.
+For instance, Radio stations in Uganda integrate mobile technology in their programming to increase on audience engagement.
 Listeners can call in to a talk show and contribute their own opinions about what's been talked about.

 Radio stations are also using the Internet to widen their reach.
 Most radio stations use online radio streaming services such as Radiogarden, Odyovi, Listenfmradios.com, Streema and UGO to reach wider audiences than traditional broadcasting can, including Ugandans in the diaspora.

 Internet

 The internet as a media platform in Uganda is still quite new.
 Internet penetration levels are still very low when compared to other African countries.
 The recent Indian Ocean fiber optic cable project brought a lot of optimism and lead to an increased interest in the internet as a media platform.
 It also led to investment with a number of local telecommunication companies investing into broadband and gprs subscription services.
 This has led to a surge in levels of internet penetration with almost anyone able to connect to the internet using simple USB dongles or even via mobile phones.

-The recent Facebook deal with MTN Uganda made Facebook by far the most popular website in the country and a place where most young and working class individuals spend a lot of time.
+The recent Facebook deal with MTN Uganda made Facebook by far the most popular website in the country and a place where most young and working-class individuals spend a lot of time.
 The hope is that these new opportunities will spur more individual investments in the internet sector.
 A number of the local newspapers operate newspapers online.
-These newspapers, particularly those of Monitor, Ug Standard, New Vision, Kab News, Newslex Point and Nile Chronicles, are among the most popular Ugandan websites.
+These newspapers, particularly those of Daily Monitor, Ug Standard, New Vision, Kalisho Info, Newslex Point, Nymy Net, and Nile Chronicles, are among the most popular Ugandan websites.

 As of 2014, the Uganda Communication Commission (UCC) put mobile Internet subscriptions at 4,196,133 compared to 106,900 fixed Internet subscriptions.